L.M.Reid is a gardener with lots of experience. This writer has published many gardening articles so you can learn how to grow many plants.

-How to Plant, Grow and Harvest Runner Beans
+How to Plant and Grow Runner Beans

-They grow up to 3 metres (10 feet) in height, rather than across the garden, so this leaves plenty of room for other vegetables.
+They grow up to 3 meters (10 feet) in height, rather than across the garden, so this leaves plenty of room for other vegetables.
 The harvest is also extremely high, with the beans growing to about 20 cm (8 in) in length.

 Sowing the Seeds in Containers